 Under our policy; all children will be provided with the opportunity to sleep or engage in quiet activities based on their needs.

-All children 18 months and older will be provided time to sleep for a period of no more than two hours each day, and will be assigned to a cot.
+All children will be provided time to sleep for a period of no more than two hours each day, and will be assigned to a cot.